 Know Your Worth

 “You are no different than any other person in tech in terms of your capacity to succeed.
-Once you recognize that, it will be easier to go into the environment and not get discouraged by how unwelcoming [the industry] can be to people who aren’t in the majority.
+Once you recognise that, it will be easier to go into the environment and not get discouraged by how unwelcoming [the industry] can be to people who aren’t in the majority.
 You can do it — you are just as good as anyone else.”

 Set Realistic Expectations